msa-em/nanocartography/01_introduction.md

 relating the crystallographic knowledge to those microstructures.
 The spatial resolution of transmission electron microscopes (TEM) opened an entirely new world as compared to X-ray and spectroscopic techniques.
-It lead to the discovery and confirmation of deoxyribonucleic acid (DNA) in the 1950s {cite:p}`watson1953molecular`, and is currently providing materials researchers the ability to examine crystals atom-by-atom {cite:p}`meyer2008imaging` as well as to move atoms one by one to create larger structures at the atomic scale {cite:p}`dyck2018building`.
+It led to the discovery and confirmation of deoxyribonucleic acid (DNA) in the 1950s {cite:p}`watson1953molecular`, and is currently providing materials researchers the ability to examine crystals atom-by-atom {cite:p}`meyer2008imaging` as well as to move atoms one by one to create larger structures at the atomic scale {cite:p}`dyck2018building`.
 The push towards picometer